Best Axolotl Tank: Top Picks and Complete Setup Guide for 2026

 Are axolotls endangered in the wild?
 Yes.
 The wild axolotl population is critically endangered, with the species now surviving in extremely limited numbers in the remnants of the Xochimilco lake system.
 You can read more in our article on whether axolotls are endangered.
 This makes responsible captive husbandry all the more meaningful.

 What are the different axolotl morphs available?
 Axolotls come in a wide range of colour morphs, from the common leucistic and wild type to rarer melanoids, coppers, and mosaics.
-Our guide to all axolotl morphs covers every variety with descriptions of what makes each one distinct.
+Our guide to axolotl morphs covers every variety with descriptions of what makes each one distinct.

 Your Axolotl Deserves the Best — Here Is Where to Find It